Bachelor of Science (Biotechnology)

 You will have the opportunity to work on research projects and practical activities, often undertaken in collaboration with industry.

-Industry experts will guest lecture during the final year of the program.
+Industry experts will guest lecture during the final year of the degree.

-The biotechnology program includes genetics, molecular biology, bioinformatics, genomics and proteomics.
+The biotechnology degree includes genetics, molecular biology, bioinformatics, genomics and proteomics.

-As part of the program you will learn about:
+As part of the course, you will learn about:

 - gene technologies – shifting genes from one thing to another